manasi-3badgujar/voice-assistant/README.md

 - Limited speech recognition support on iOS Safari
 - Requires microphone permission from the browser
 - Internet connection required for browser STT (browser-dependent)
+- Auto-response accepting after assistant reply is **not available**

 ---